 Earn Your Bachelor’s Degree to Excel in Your FieldThis transfer-only program at The University of Texas at Tyler is ideal for students who are already in their career of choice and need a bachelor's degree to advance within their field.
 The bachelor’s degree in the applied arts and sciences prepares students for leadership roles.

 - Make a seamless transition to the BAAS degree program and prepare for managerial careers.

 - Transfer your college credits and complete a minimum of 36 credit hours at UT Tyler to earn your BAAS degree.

 Bachelor’s in Applied Arts and Sciences: Convenient.
 Job-Ready

-Applied Arts and Sciences Courses: Building Business Leaders
+Applied Arts and Sciences Required Courses: Developing 21st Century Leaders

 Foundations in Creativity and Innovation (UNIV 3331) – Delve into the theoretical and practical aspects of both creativity and innovation.
 This introductory course is centered around the study of creative and innovative leaders throughout history, their impact on their workplace and the world.
 Students will be expected to demonstrate both creative and innovative thinking throughout the class by participating in “hands on” application of the material.

 Workplace Applications (UNIV 3332) – Engage in an interactive online learning environment through the application of technology within the workplace, including Microsoft Office and Web-based media as well as effective professional communications.
 The skills learned and applied through this course are specifically designed for students to better market themselves in the competitive 21st century workplace environment.